rapid7/insightconnect-plugins/plugins/salesforce/help.md

 #### Get Fields

-This action is used to retrieve field values from the record of the given object
+This action is used to retrieve field values from the record of the given object.

 ##### Input